Sand in Taufers: Coat-of-arms

 The arms is barry of six gules and argent.
 The first two of argent have three lozenge of azure, the third has two.
 The emblem was of the Lords of Taufers that became extinct in 1300.
 The emblem was adopted in 1967.

+Social housing

+In 1974, due to provincial autonomy policy, Sand in Taufers has become in the Daimerstraße road the first postwar site of a social housing project in South Tyrol.